 The world—and your customers—have gone digital.
 This means how they interact with businesses has changed too.
-Is your field service business keeping up with them?
+Is your field service business keeping up?

-No more excuses.
-We talked with Nick Garrett, Product Executive at naturalForms, to cut through the confusion and get you the information you need to digtalise your HVAC, plumbing, or electrical business, so you can serve your customers better—and get more jobs.
+We talked with Nick Garrett, Product Executive at naturalForms, to cut through the confusion and get you the information you need to digtalise your HVAC, plumbing, or electrical business, so you can serve your customers better—and, ultimately, earn more.

 Let's start with a quick list of the steps to going digital:

-Ready to modernise your business with the newest digital technology?
-Here are the details on each step.
+Ready to modernise your business with the latest digital technology?
+Let's get started:

 1. Know why you're going digital.

 Internet business gurus are always shouting that we need to go digital.
 Sure, that's great—in theory.
-But without some good, industry-specific reasons why, and help creating and implementing a solid plan, it's no surprise that we can often find it hard to dredge up the time and motivation to make it happen.
-So we'll start with info about why you, as a field service business, would want to digitalise your business.
+But without some good, industry-specific reasons why, and help to both create and implement a solid plan, it's no surprise that we can often find it hard to dredge up the motivation to make it happen.
+So, we'll start with some info about why you should want to digitalise your business.

 Going digital makes you more productive.

-No one can deny that digital business processes are simply faster (way faster) than manual ones.
+No one can deny that digital business processes are simply faster (way, way faster) than manual ones.
 While there may be a learning curve to begin with, results certainly speak for themselves once digital processes become a habit within your business.
 'The ability to do more things in real time, and at a high level, basically improves your overall business operations and the productivity of your field service team', says Garrett.

 Going digital enhances the customer experience.

-Imagine two scenarios.
-In Scenario #1, the customer waits impatiently for your engineer to arrive.
-Once the engineer finally arrives, they hand the customer a messy pile of papers with cost estimates and contracts, and ask the customer to sign the work order with a leaky pen.
-Then the engineer takes a look at the boiler and realizes they'll need a part they don't have—so they hand the customer yet more paper and head out the door.
+Scenario #1: the customer waits impatiently for your engineer to arrive.
+Once the engineer finally arrives, they hand the customer a messy pile of papers with cost estimates and contracts then ask the customer to sign these with a leaky pen.
+Then the engineer takes a look at the boiler and realises they'll need a part that they don't have—so they hand the customer yet more paper to sign and head out the door.

-In Scenario #2, the customer tracks the engineer's trip to their house with a GPS app, so they know exactly when the engineer will arrive.
+Scenario #2: the customer tracks the engineer's trip to their house with a GPS app, so they know exactly when the engineer will arrive.
 The engineer has the customer sign the work order digitally and automatically emails them a copy.
-The engineer then takes a look at the boiler and realizes they'll need a part they don't have—so they order the part on their mobile device and let the customer know when it's scheduled to arrive.
-A new appointment is scheduled, and the customer receives a confirmation text the day before.
+The engineer then takes a look at the boiler and realises they'll need a part they don't have—so they order the part on their mobile device and let the customer know when it's scheduled to arrive.
+A new appointment is scheduled and the customer receives a confirmation text the day before the appointment.

-Which scenario will leave your customer with a more positive impression of your business?
-(We vote for Scenario #2.)
+Which scenario do you think will leave your customer with a more positive impression of your business?
+(Spoilers: it's Scenario #2).

 Going digital is good for the environment.

-The equation is simple: More digital processes = less paper waste.
+The equation is simple: more digital processes equals less paper waste.
 With today's focus on waste reduction and "going green", eco-minded customers are far more likely to flock to companies that use environmentally friendly business practices.

 Going digital saves you (and your customers) money.

-'You're now doing things in a more efficient, effective manner, which should ultimately lead to an overall cost reduction in the operations of your business', says Garrett.
-'This will do two things: It should help reduce costs for your clientele, and also improve the ROI for the work you're performing with your field service team.'
+'You're now doing things in a more efficient manner, which should ultimately lead to an overall cost reduction in the operations of your business', says Garrett.
+'This will do two things: it should help reduce costs for your clientele and also improve the ROI for the work you're performing with your field service team.'

-Knowing where your business processes are too slow, where your business is leaking money, and where you're losing opportunities (and customers) can help you determine what aspects of your business you want to digitalise, and how to go about doing it.
-Here are some of the common pain points we at Commusoft hear from our clients, and that Garrett has seen in naturalForm's customers.
+Knowing where your business processes are too slow, where your business is leaking money, and where you're losing opportunities (and customers) can help you determine what aspects of your business you want to digitalise and how to go about doing it.
+Here are some of the common pain points we, at Commusoft, hear from our clients, and that Garrett has seen in naturalForm's customers too:

 Pain Point #1: Paperwork disappears into the void.

-When's the last time you lost an important piece of paperwork?
-If you're like many field service business owners, the answer is, 'What time is it now?'
+When was the last time you lost an important piece of paperwork?
+If you're like many field service business owners, the answer is: 'What time is it now?'
 'Paper is not easy to manage and track, and that information doesn't get shared very easily across the different users and departments that need it', says Garrett.

 Pain Point #2: Your office staff has to do double data entry.

-In a non-digitalised organisation, data needs to be entered multiple times: Your engineers enter the information onto a paper form, then your office staff has to re-enter that exact same data into the CRM system, and maybe even again into the billing system.
-We're sure you'll agree what a monumental waste of time this can be - which also costs money, since you're paying your employees for all the time they spend duplicating their work.
+In a non-digitalised organisation, data needs to be entered multiple times.
+Your engineers enter the information onto a paper form, then your office staff have to re-enter that exact same data into the CRM system, and maybe even again into the billing system.
+We're sure you'll agree what a monumental waste of time this can be - which also costs money, since you're paying your employees for all the time they spend duplicating their own work.

-Pain Point #3: Your office staff makes data errors.
+Pain Point #3: Your office staff make data-entry errors.

-The more your staff has to enter data into different systems, the more opportunity there is for mistakes to slip through.
-The chances of, say, a zero magically disappearing from the price on a customer invoice is much higher in a non-digitalised business.
+The more your staff has to enter data into different systems, the more likely it will be for mistakes to slip through.
+The chances of, say, a zero magically disappearing (or appearing!) from the price on a customer invoice is much higher in a non-digitalised business.
 With finances often being so vital, obviously you (and your customers) will want to avoid these errors.

 Pain Point #4: The paperwork your engineers fill out is incomplete.